Read my Trtl Travel Pillow review if you are searching for a pillow you can use to comfortably sleep on a plane.

 Sleep Advisor’s Performance Ratings for the Trtl Travel Pillow

-The Trtl is made with a breathable fleece fabric, which is nice and cozy for when the temperature drops in the cabin.
-If you’re someone who tends to overheat, you may be better off getting the Trtl Pillow Cool, which costs more but features cool-to-the-touch Tencel fabric (instead of fleece) and a mesh venting panel.
+The Trtl pillow is made with a fleece fabric.
+Of course, the fleece can really come in handy when it gets cold on the plane.
+If you’re a hot sleeper, I think you may be better off getting the Trtl Pillow Cool.
+Even though the Cool model costs more, it does come with cool-to-the-touch Tencel fabric (instead of fleece) and a mesh venting panel.

-This product only features a small amount of foam, which isn’t compressed on arrival, so there’s zero off-gassing smell.
+The Trtl only features a small amount of foam, which isn’t compressed, so there should be no off-gassing smell with this product.

-While the Trtl Travel Pillow uses hypoallergenic fleece, it loses a point for not having any hypoallergenic certifications.
+Although the Trtl uses hypoallergenic fleece, I deducted a point here because it lacked hypoallergenic certifications.